 The holiday season is fast approaching.
-Which means it’s time to start thinking about those gifts!
+This means it’s time to start thinking about those gifts!

 Save yourself the headache in trying to figure out what’s on everyone’s wish list by making your loved ones a customized gift basket.

-Everyone can appreciate the sweet gesture in receiving a thoughtful DIY gift basket.
+Everyone can appreciate the sweet gesture of receiving a thoughtful DIY gift basket.
 Not to mention, you also get to save a couple of bucks on your Christmas shopping for the year.

 And I’m pretty sure you already have a good idea of what everyone likes.
 So, this is a great way to use this knowledge to your advantage.